selimslab/selimslab.github.io/_NOTES/technology/software-engineering/hacker-laws.md

 * Adding human resources to a late software development project makes it later.
 Brooks' Law

-## Don't get carried away

 * When a measure becomes a target, it ceases to be a good measure.
 Goodhart's Law

 * We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.
 The Hype Cycle & Amara's Law
-*

 ## Stay hungry, stay foolish

 * Incompetent people think they are the best.
 The Dunning-Kruger Effect

 * Institutions will try to preserve the problem to which they are the solution.
 The Shirky Principle

-* Companies tend to systematically promote incompetent employees to management to get them out of the workflow.
-The Dilbert Principle

 * People in a hierarchy tend to rise to their "level of incompetence".
 The Peter Principle